LouisgeneG/Puzzle_Factory/README.md

-# Puzzle_Factory
+# Puzzle Factory in JavaScript
-Designing an Interactive Puzzle(This Puzze is not finished yet)
+Designing an Interactive Puzzle in JavaScript(This Puzze is not finished yet)